fsujoseph/TranslatorGame/README.md

 improvement.
 I would also like to spend more time debugging.
 If the user enters an invalid Wikipedia article it will most likely encounter an error.
 I also had to develop a set of code that cleans out data from the scraped Wikipedia data because the raw data contains symbols, newlines, sources, etc. A lot of the article doesn't end up being used and there's a chance something that doesn't make sense makes it into the clean data set.

+## Execute Program

+To run the program, simply run the gui.py file.